jared-s-anderson/classes_example/README.md

 * Allow a user to type in numbers for the length of each side
 * Allow a user to choose a shape
-* Add more shape classes and rules
+* Add more shape classes and rulesets